developmentseed/dirty-reprojectors/README.md

 The main catch is that if you actually look at the longitude/latitude coordinates in `output.geojson`, they are totally wrong.
-(There are other, subtler catches, too, having to do with Web Mercator's limited latitude range, loss of precision, and probably many other nuances I am not aware of.)
+(There are other, subtler catches, too, having to do with Web Mercator's limited latitude range, varying loss of precision, and probably many other nuances I am not aware of.)

 ## Credits